-The classic Nordic skier and snowshoer will want to trek the forty-five minutes southeast of Laramie to the Chimney Park Trail system.
+The classic Nordic skier and snowshoer will want to trek the forty-five minutes southwest of Laramie to the Chimney Park Trail system.
 The fifteen miles of trails are groomed weekly by the U.S. Forest Service, with both a flat portion for skating and snowshoeing with classic tracks as well that wind through a dense lodgepole forest.
 The float trails are ideal for families and beginners, while advanced skiers will enjoy the beautiful surroundings.

 Barber Lake Trail